codemismatch/rubylearning/content/pages/tutorials/writing-our-own-class.md

     url: /tutorials/ruby-hashes/
 ---

-> Adapted from Satish Talim’s “Writing our own Class” lesson.
+> Adapted from Satish Talim's "Writing our own Class" lesson.

 Procedural code focuses on steps.
-Object-oriented Ruby focuses on **objects**—small agents that know things (state) and do things (behavior).
+Object-oriented Ruby focuses on **objects**--small agents that know things (state) and do things (behavior).
 A **class** is a blueprint for those objects: it defines the instance variables an object carries and the methods it can respond to.

 ### Objects know things and do things

-- What an object **knows** → instance variables (state).
+- What an object **knows** -> instance variables (state).
 Each object can hold different values.
-- What an object **does** → methods.
+- What an object **does** -> methods.
 Methods expose behavior to the rest of the program.

 A class combines both.
-Each class is itself an instance of Ruby’s `Class`, and calling `ClassName.new` allocates memory then calls the instance’s `initialize` method.
+Each class is itself an instance of Ruby's `Class`, and calling `ClassName.new` allocates memory then calls the instance's `initialize` method.
 Construction (`new`) and initialization (`initialize`) are separate steps you can override independently.

 ### First class: `Dog`